Miyako Island

 Miyako Island (宮古島, Miyako-jima) is the largest and the most populous island among the Miyako Islands of Okinawa Prefecture, Japan.
-Miyako Island is administered as part of the City of Miyakojima, which includes not only Miyako Island, but also five other populated islands.
+Miyako Island is administered as part of the City of Miyako Island, which includes not only Miyako Island, but also five other islands.

 Geography

-Miyako-jima lies approximately 300. km southwest of Okinawa Island.
+Miyako Island lies approximately 300. km southwest of Okinawa Island.
 With an area of 158.70 km2, Miyako is the fourth-largest island in Okinawa Prefecture.
 The island is triangular in shape and is composed of limestone.
-Miyako-jima is subject to drought and is frequently struck by typhoons.
+Miyako Island is subject to drought and is frequently struck by typhoons.

-Miyako-jima is well known for its beauty, particularly the Eastern Cape (東平安名岬, Higashi-hennazaki), a nationally designated Place of Scenic Beauty at the southeasternmost point of Miyako-jima.
+Miyako Island is well known for its beauty, particularly the Eastern Cape (東平安名岬, Higashi-hennazaki), a nationally designated Place of Scenic Beauty at the southeasternmost point of Miyako Island.
 It is considered by many as one of the most beautiful spots in Japan.
 Other notable locations include Yonaha Maehama beach, Sunayama beach, Painagama Beach and the sights on Irabu-jima.
-There are three islands nearby which are connected by bridges to Miyako-jima, Irabujima (as of early 2015), Ikema Island (池間島, Ikema-jima), and Kurima Island (来間島, Kurima-jima).
+There are three islands nearby which are connected by bridges to Miyako Island, Irabujima (as of early 2015), Ikema Island (池間島, Ikema-jima), and Kurima Island (来間島, Kurima-jima).

 Ikema Bridge connects Miyako Island and Ikema Island.
 It is 1,425 m-long and was completed in February 1992.
 Yonaha Maehama beach can be viewed from the opposite side on Kurima Island.
 The Miyako language, one of several Ryukyuan languages spoken there to some degree.